kashiuno/terraform-environment/README.md

 1. All names for terraform resources have to be splitted by dash.

-## Problems

-1. There is a problem with deleting resource with PVC.
-PV don't want to be deleted.
-2. There is a problem with connecting to web interface of keycloak

 ## Improvements

 1. Pack all sensitive information to k8s secrets